jfu299/filterlist-uBO/README.md

-Custom Filter Lists for uBO (uBlock Origin)
+Filter Lists to filter out certain annoyances (Designed to be used with uBlock Origin)

 By: Justin Fu